 So you’ve seen Red Square and Kremlin… what’s next?
-Look around for local treasures and hidden gems of Moscow, you are actually in the oldest part of Old Rus – Kitay Gorod.
+Look around for hidden gems of Moscow, you are actually in the oldest part of Old Rus – Kitay Gorod.

 Let’s take a Moscow highlights tour, which is best explored on foot.
 Check our Bus Tour Moscow, if you’re looking for something more dynamic.